 Overview of security in Office 2013

-Summary: Describes new security features of Office 2013: authentication, identity, Web app catalog and extension, escrow key, and more.
+Summary: Understand the new security features in Office 2013: authentication, identity, Web app catalog and extension, escrow key, and more.

 Audience: IT Professionals

 Office 2013 includes new authentication functionality.
-Now users create a profile, sign in one time, and then seamlessly work on and access local and cloud Office files without re-identifying themselves.
-Users can connect multiple services, such as an organization’s SkyDrive or a user’s personal SkyDrive account, to their Office profile.
+Now users create a profile, sign in one time, and then seamlessly work on and access local and cloud Office files without needing to re-identify themselves.
+Users can connect multiple services, such as an organization’s OneDrive for Business or a user’s personal OneDrive account, to their Office profile.
 After that, they'll have instant access to all their files and associated storage.
-Users authenticate one time for all Office apps including SkyDrive.
-This is true regardless of the identity provider, whether the Microsoft account or the user ID that you use to access Office 365, or the authentication protocol that is used by the app.
+Users authenticate one time for all Office apps, including OneDrive.
+This is true regardless of the identity provider, whether it is the Microsoft account or the user ID that you use to access Office 365 for professionals and small businesses, or the authentication protocol that is used by the app.
 Protocols include, for example, OAuth, forms based, claims based, and Windows Integrated Authentication.
 From a user perspective, it all just works.
 From the IT perspective, these connected services can easily be managed.

-This article is part of the Content roadmap for Office 2013 security.
+This article is part of the Guide to Office 2013 security.
 Use the roadmap as a starting point for articles, downloads, posters, and videos that help you assess Office 2013 security.

 Are you looking for security information about individual Office 2013 applications?
 You can find this information by searching for “2013 security” on Office.com.

 Protection starts with authentication and identity.
-By using this release, Office makes a fundamental change from computer centered identity and authentication to user centered identity and authentication.
-This shift enables content, resources, most-recently-used lists, settings, links to communities, and personalization to roam seamlessly with users as they move from desktop, to tablet, to smartphone, or to a shared or public computer.
+In this release, Office makes a fundamental change from computer- centered identity and authentication to user-centered identity and authentication.
+This shift enables content, resources, most recently used lists, settings, links to communities, and personalization to roam seamlessly with users as they move from desktop, to tablet, to smartphone, or to a shared or public computer.
 For the IT admin, user audit trails and compliance are also separated by identity.

-In this new environment, users sign in to Office 365 by using one of these identities:
+In this new environment, users sign in to Office 365 by using one of the following identities:

-Their Microsoft-managed, organization-owned, user ID.
-For Office 365 business use, where Microsoft hosted enterprise and smaller organization user IDs are stored in the cloud.
-This scenario also supports multiple linked user IDs and single sign on.
+Their Microsoft-managed, work or school account ID For Office 365 business use, where Microsoft-hosted enterprise and smaller organization user IDs are stored in the cloud.
+This scenario also supports multiple linked user IDs and single sign-on.

-Their Windows Live ID.
-Typically, users use this identity to sign in to Office 365 for non-business purposes.
-Users can have multiple Windows Live IDs that are linked and then sign in one time, get authenticated, and then switch from one Windows Live ID to another during the same session.
+Their Microsoft account Typically, users use this identity to sign in to Office 365 for nonbusiness purposes.
+Users can have multiple Windows Live IDs that are linked and then sign in one time, get authenticated, and then switch from one Microsoft account to another during the same session.
 They don't have to be re-authenticated.